Our Services

 Published on: 2/24/2026

-Jaw pain from wisdom teeth most often stems from impaction, infection around a partially erupted tooth, crowding pressure, or decay and gum disease, and pain can radiate to the ear or temple; seek urgent care for fever, spreading facial swelling, trouble swallowing, or breathing problems.
+Jaw pain from wisdom teeth typically results from impaction, infection around a partially erupted tooth (pericoronitis), crowding pressure on adjacent teeth, or decay and gum disease.
+Pain can radiate to the ear or temple.
+Seek urgent care if you experience fever, spreading facial swelling, difficulty swallowing, or breathing problems.

 Let's break down why wisdom teeth cause jaw pain, what symptoms to watch for, and what medically proven next steps you should take.